puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 Whether (and how) to autosign certificate requests.
 This setting is only relevant on a puppet master acting as a certificate authority (CA).
-This setting is also deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 Valid values are true (autosigns all certificate requests; not recommended), false (disables autosigning certificates), or the absolute path to a file.